How to Sell Candles as a Side Business From Home

 We are moving in the direction of online sales so that should be your first store.
 Square offers a free online store without a website.
 It helps you connect everything together and keeps it easy to manage.
 They offer a direct link to purchase an item that can be connected to a social media post as an example.
 Eventually, You may want to sell on a platform such as Etsy or eBay and pay the commission just to have the support of tax collection and shipping.

-Driving traffic to a website of any kind will be the challenge.
-For this reason, starting out selling at local pop up craft shows or vendor shows are successful.
+Driving traffic to a website of any kind will be a challenge.
+For this reason, starting out selling at local pop-up craft shows or vendor shows is successful.

 Another option is to visit local stores in your area malls or salons and ask if you can set up a table for the day.
 This helps when craft shows are booked full.
 Some small boutiques or salons will be willing to help you sell your candles for some type of compensation.
 You will need to visit and speak with the managers or owners.